bibiygarcia/bibiygarcia.github.io/projects/FuelProjectManager.md

 I started this program to help my supervisor calculate fuel numbers more efficiently.
 This task effected both of us, considering we managed the Fuel Program for our squadron, and had to order fuel for each exercise.
 When my leadership told me that this program would be shared with other squadrons I decided to increase it's user friendliness by fully automating the calculations and coding the Excel Workbook, so that any squadron could hand-tailor it to their particular needs.

 ### Presentation Overview
 To begin, I will first cover the basic features and functions of the program, and I'll show you a preview of what the actual program looks like.
 Following the preview, I'll summaraize what a year's difference would look like, after using the program.
-I'll also run through the data we collected to make those summary estimations.
 And lastly, we'll cover how the program effects mission planning and scheduling in area's like, fuel storage capacity and fuel delivery.
+I'll also run through the data we collected to make the final summary estimations.

 - Features and Functionality
 - Running the Numbers